nicolasmesser/mpl-docs.ferranfigueredo.com/docs/book-options/book-details.md

 The features are activated when purchasing the MPL-Publisher Premium license from our homepage.
 Immediately, the MPL-Publisher team will send you a key that you must put in the field called: "License key".
 Then you must click the "Save" button (next to "Publish eBook") to keep the changes.

-From there, you will have a more extensive list of tools at your disposal to customize and create your e-book easier.
+From there, you will have a more extensive list of tools at your disposal to customize and create your ebook easier.

 ## Resources

-Last but not least, you can go to "Resources" tab, which is a section that will provide some guidance through the standards of large retailers.
+Last but not least, you can go to the "Resources" tab, which is a section that will provide some guidance through the standards of large retailers.

-It can be very helpful if you want to know what the world of e-books and self-publishers is like and all that it takes to become an expert self-publisher on the internet.
+It can be very helpful if you want to know what the world of ebooks and self-publishers is like and all that it takes to become an expert self-publisher on the internet.

 This section has been designed to serve as a source of real background and knowledge that can be used as inspiration or guidance if you don't have ideas on how to get started on your book.